 The best bottles for kombucha are so important!
-In order to make kombucha fizzy, you need the perfect bottle!
+In order to make kombucha fizzy during the second fermentation, you need the perfect kombucha bottles and an airtight seal.

 Why is the kombucha bottle important?

-Kombucha is amazing.
-It’s a fermented tea that is full of good gut bacteria.
+Kombucha is an amazing fermented drink made from sweet tea ferments that is full of good gut bacteria.
 Some people call it a panacea because it leads to better overall health, but you can’t put your finger on the one thing that it does.
 It’s not like a vitamin that does a specific job.
-But those of us that drink it regularly swear that it affects the overall health of our bodies. (although I am not a doctor, so I cannot speak authoritatively on this.
+But those of us that drink kombucha tea regularly swear that it affects the overall health of our bodies. (although I am not a doctor, so I cannot speak authoritatively on this.
 I am just going by what I have personally experienced.)

 One of the best things about kombucha is that it’s fizzy!
 It makes you feel like you’re drinking pop, but it has all the health benefits of a fermented beverage.
-But the bottle is actually what allows it to get fizzy.
+But the material of the bottle and how it seals is actually what allows it to get fizzy.

 Think of that science experiment when you were a kid where you put baking soda and vinegar in a jar and topped it with a balloon.
-The balloon blew up from the gasses that were released from the chemical reaction!
+The gasses that were released from the chemical reaction blew up the balloon!

 Kombucha is sort of similar.
-When you bottle it, you add a new source of sugar in the form of juice or fruit.
-The yeast and bacteria in the kombucha eat the sugar and they release gasses.
-The goal is to trap those gasses in the beverage by having a super tight fitting lid.
-That’s what carbonates it!
+During the brewing process, after the first fermentation in the large jar (also referred to as the primary fermentation), you flavor it and bottle it in special fermentation-grade bottles for the 2nd fermentation.
+In this secondary fermentation , you add a new source of sugar in the form of juice or fruit.
+The yeast and bacteria in the kombucha eat the sugar and they release gasses, creating built-up carbon dioxide.
+The goal is to trap those gasses by using fermentation-grade bottles with a good seal.
+That’s what creates that great carbonation in your carbonated beverage!

 kombucha being bottled

-The first way you can store kombucha is in Quart mason jars.
-I’ve absolutely done this before when I’ve been short on jars.
+The first way you can store kombucha is in Quart wide mouth mason jars.
+I’ve absolutely done this before when I’ve been short on proper bottles.
 Does it work?
 Yes.
 Does it work well?
 No.

-The problem with mason jars is that the two part lid system is not airtight.
-Because of that, the gasses the kombucha produce leak out the top.
+The problem with mason jars is that the two part lid system is not fully airtight.
+Because of that, the gasses the kombucha produces escape, which is a common mistake for new kombucha brewers.
 When you go to open it, there’s not really any fizz left.
 Any fizz that it does build leaves through a huge opening at the top when you remove the lid.
+Obviously, a narrow neck would do a better job at keeping the carbonation in.

-However, with all that said, it still tastes great.
+However, it still tastes great.
 I just made a batch and used multiple types of bottles on the same batch just to compare them.
 While this was the least fizzy, it still had the same great flavor.

 I also wonder if using the one piece top instead of the two piece top would help with that?
 What do you think?